samthewebguy/404-error-page/README.md

 # 🧭 Creative 404 Error Page

 This is a custom-designed 404 error page built for a website.
-The page features bold typography, a lighthearted message, and a visually engaging layout that guides users back to the homepage — ensuring even wrong turns feel intentional.
+The page features bold typography, a lighthearted message, and a visually engaging layout that guides users back to the homepage.
+It makes even wrong turns feel intentional.

 ---